Thyroid medication (Synthroid) is one of the most commonly prescribed medications in the United States.

 It’s certainly possible (and I’ve seen it many times) that patients were placed on thyroid medication decades ago for whatever reason and now they may not need to continue it.

-Just be aware, though, that getting off of your medication is a process which may require several months to do it safely.
+Just be aware, though, that getting off of your medication is a process that may require several months to do it safely.

 Now I want to hear from you: